Uses for Baking Soda

 There are just so many ways to use bicarb soda in your home and one of the best attributes of baking soda is that it is a natural cleaner and very environmentally friendly. this means that you can use it with the knowledge that you aren't contributing to filling the planet with unnecessary chemicals.
 Also because it is such a safe product you have the added insurance that you cannot go wrong with the amounts and proportions that you use.

-Clean With Baking Soda
+Cleaning With Baking Soda

 Skin Acne Treatment - Baking Soda on Pimples